winitzki/scall/tutorial/programming_dhall.md

         in makeStream a State (State.InFirst first) step
 ```

 #### Size-limited streams

-We can truncate an arbitrary stream after a given number `n` of items, creating a new value of type `Stream a` that has at most `n` data items.
+We can stop a given stream after a given number `n` of items, creating a new value of type `Stream a` that has at most `n` data items.

 ```dhall
 let Stream/truncate : ∀(a : Type) → Stream a → Natural → Stream a